Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

+A full sentence mining workflow requires two main parts:

+1. Text to make the cards from.
+1. The card exporter, to create cards from the text.
+    * And optionally, the image and sentence audio from the media (if the media has either).

+This page is dedicated to providing the
+<span class="text-yellow">**minimal setup**</span>
-This entire section is dedicated to providing the minimal setup to properly create cards with this note type.
+to create cards with this note type (part two), on PC.

-Note that this setup is primarly PC based, and requires **Anki** and **Yomichan** for the main card creation process.
+Part one (getting the text)
+and the optional part of part two (getting the image and sentence audio) are not documented on this page;
+they instead documented under the [Setup: Everything Else](setupeverythingelse.md) page.

 ---